- Partial Eclipse begins: The Moon’s shadow starts becoming visible over the Sun’s

 Contact.
 The small crescent like shape begins to grow as more and more of the

-2. Total Eclipse begins: Almost the entire disc of the Sun is covered by the Moon.
+Sun becomes hidden by the Moon. - Total Eclipse begins: Almost the entire disc of the Sun is covered by the Moon.

 Observers in the path of the Moon’s umbra may be able to see Baily’s beads and

-3. Maximum Eclipse or Totality: The Moon completely covers the disc of the Sun.
+the diamond ring effect.
+This is also known as Second Contact. - Maximum Eclipse or Totality: The Moon completely covers the disc of the Sun.

 Only the Sun’s corona is visible.
 This is the most dramatic stage of a Total Solar